FOOD & NUTRITION

 Arsenic

-Rice, especially brown rice, and seafood, which have been contaminated with Arsenic, are a growing problem.
-Note that both the inorganic and organic forms of Arsenic are naturally occurring, and the inorganic form is much more toxic, but also less prevalent.
+Rice and seafood can contain arsenic.
+Both the inorganic and organic forms of arsenic are naturally occurring, and the inorganic form is much more toxic, but also less prevalent.

 Mercury